RuneSchool/RuneSchool.github.io/_posts/2023-11-1-rune-frequency.md

 | 0.59%  | ᚷ |
 | 0.50%  | ᚣ |

 ᛟ and ᛁ are the most common vowels in Modern English Futhorc by far.

 Of the three vowel sisters ᚫᚪᚩ, Ac ᚪ will be the most frequent.
 I think this is appropriate since it is in between the other two.
 It represents both Ash ᚫ and Os ᚩ in itself.
 So it's the perfect representative.

+Ac ᚪ is also the first rune in terms of frequency that is unique to just the Anglo-Saxon runes.
+So if you're trying to determine which language is being written with some runes, you will likely notice ᚪ and know that it is English. ᛡ and ᛣ will be the next clues that you're reading English.

 If you don't use "double feoh" for the /v/ sound, then ᚠ will be 3.72% right after Lagu ᛚ.
 If you do, then "double feoh" will be 2.01% and Feoh will be 1.71%.